aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-6-3/_index.md

 ### **Property LoadDataOption.OnlyVisibleWorksheet Added**
-Aspose.Cells for .NET 8.6.3 has exposed the LoadDataOption.OnlyVisibleWorksheet property which upon setting to true will influence the loading mechanism of Aspose.Cells for .NET API, as a result only visible worksheets from a given spreadsheet will be loaded.
+Aspose.Cells for .NET 8.6.3 has exposed the `LoadDataOption.OnlyVisibleWorksheet` property, which, when set to true, influences the loading mechanism of the Aspose.Cells for .NET API; as a result, only visible worksheets from a given spreadsheet will be loaded.
 Please check the [detailed article](/cells/net/different-ways-to-open-files/) on this subject.

 Following is the simple usage scenario.